Santa Muerte: Sociology

-The worship of Santa Muerte also attracts those who are not inclined to seek the traditional Catholic Church for spiritual solace, as it is part of the "legitimate" sector of society; many followers of Santa Muerte live on the margins of the law or outside it entirely.
-Many street vendors, taxi drivers, vendors of counterfeit merchandise, street people, prostitutes, pickpockets, petty drug traffickers and gang members who follow the cult are not practicing Catholics or Protestants, but neither are they atheists.

-In essence they have created their own new religion that reflects their realities, hardships, identity, and practices, especially since it speaks to the violence and struggles for life that many of these people face.
+The worship of Santa Muerte also attracts those who are not inclined to seek the traditional Catholic Church for spiritual solace nor guidance, as it is part of the Mexican establishment; many followers of Santa Muerte live on the margins of civil society or outside of it entirely.
+Many street vendors, taxi drivers, vendors of counterfeit merchandise, sex workers, pickpockets, drug traffickers, and gang members who follow the Mexican folk saint are not practicing Roman Catholics or Protestants.
+In essence, they have created their own new religious movement that reflects their realities, hardships, identity, and practices, especially since it speaks to the violence and struggles for life that many of these people face.
 Conversely, both police forces and the military in Mexico can be counted among the faithful who ask for blessings on their weapons and ammunition.

-While worship is largely based in poor neighborhoods, Santa Muerte is also venerated in affluent areas such as Mexico City's Condesa and Coyoacán districts.
+While worship is largely based in poor neighborhoods, Santa Muerte is also venerated in affluent areas, such as the Condesa and Coyoacán districts of Mexico City.
 However, negative media coverage of the worship and condemnation by the Catholic Church in Mexico and certain Protestant denominations have influenced public perception of the cult of Santa Muerte.
 With the exception of some artists and politicians, some of whom perform rituals secretly, those in higher socioeconomic strata look upon the veneration with distaste as a form of superstition.

+Santa Muerte popularity is massive in Mexico with it being home to majority of her followers, Santa Muerte has been viewed as either the saint of death and/or the saint of healing, with both sides being integrated with her practices.
+There have been people that praise Santa Muerte and are attracted by her, since many of her followers believe that, with enough worship and prayer, there have been links to healing, protection, and love if Santa Muerte is satisfied with them.